wil-schneider/worktools/README.md

     pip install selenium
     ```

-2. Run the script in your terminal, specifying the AVOS URL, username, and password as arguments:
+2. Edit the code to include your specific AVOS URL, username, and password, then run the script in your terminal, :

     ```bash
-    python LoginAvosParameterized.py http://avos-url.com username password
+    python LoginAvosParameterized.py
     ```

 ## AVOSQuery.ahk